![]() |

 🛑 Is It Safe?

-- unstable stands or positions where it might fall
+- unstable stands or positions where the guitar might fall

 ❤️ What Music Works Best?